dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/on-premises/usage-statistics.md

 ## Whitelisting outbound traffic

-To enable the collection of this metadata for your deployment, please whitelist outbound http traffic on port 443 to https://usage.getdbt.com from your dbt Cloud installation.
+To enable the collection of this metadata for your deployment, please whitelist outbound http traffic to https://usage.getdbt.com from your dbt Cloud installation.